Kim Taehyung's net worth: Exploring the luxurious lifestyle and riches of BTS' V

 What is the net worth of BTS’ V aka Kim Taehyung?

-According to a South China Morning Post report, Kim Taehyung’s net worth stood at around USD 20 million in 2021.
+According to a South China Morning Post report, Kim Taehyung’s net worth stood at around USD 20 million (INR 164 crore approx.) in 2021.
 This figure has recently risen massively owing to the artist’s luxury brand deals and other solo projects.
-His net worth now amounts to USD 40 million, according to Celebrity Net Worth.
+His net worth now amounts to USD 40 million (INR 328 crore approx.), according to Celebrity Net Worth.

 Here’s a breakdown of his music projects, brand deals, investments, and more: